-The best video editing software today is more powerful, easier to use, and more widely accessible than ever before.
-In fact, you won’t need to spend more than $100 for top-notch video editing software that lets even amateur video editors add special effects, apply stunning filters, cut together complex scenes, add musical scores and sound effects, and more.
+These days, the best video editing software is more powerful, easier to use, and more widely accessible than would have seemed possible a few years back.
+No longer do you have to spend thousands for top-notch programs — in fact for less than $100 you can get complex packages that let even amateur video editors add special effects, apply stunning filters, cut together complex scenes, and more.

-However, not all video editing software is built for the same audience, so you’ll need to think carefully about your needs.
-Most of the video editing software on this list comes in at less than $100, but some are better suited for novices, while others are aimed at more advanced users.
+That said, not all video editing software is built for the same audience, so you’ll need to think carefully about your needs.
+Many of the best video editing software programs in this list come in at less than $100, but some are aimed at novices, while others are better suited to more advanced users.

 Top three video editors in 2021